10 Proven Steps to LinkedIn Ads Success in 2023

 Here’s an overview of the other benefits of PPC for law firms:

-Then if you apply ad extensions, you can change the look of your ads.
-For example, the sitelink extension takes up more real estate, making the ad easier to spot.
+Pro tip: If you apply assets (formerly called ad extensions), you can change the look of your ads.
+For example, the sitelink asset takes up more real estate, making the ad easier to spot.
 In this example, you can see more text beneath the ad, as well as links to additional site pages:

 And here’s another example, but with links directly beneath the ad copy:

 These are helpful for directing leads to other important pages that guide their purchasing decision.
-For example, including testimonials and case results to show (not tell) how you can help them.
+For example, you can include testimonials and case results to show (not tell) how you can help them.

 However, the issue isn’t the medium — it’s the campaigns.